University Studies 390X

 About the Course

 This course meets for three hours once a week during the quarter.
 The goal of this course is for students to expand their expertise in teaching in higher education and build an interdisciplinary community in a respectful, collaborative, and challenging environment.
-By completing this course, students will earn the Center for the Integration of Research, Teaching and Learning (CIRTL) Associate level certificate and graduate students will be eligible to apply for the Pedagogical Fellows Program.
+By completing this course, students will earn the Center for the Integration of Research, Teaching and Learning (CIRTL) Associate level certificate as well as the Certificate in Course Design (new as of Fall 2018!), and graduate students will be eligible to apply for the Pedagogical Fellows Program.
 In addition, all participants will be making progress towards earning the Certificate in Teaching Excellence (CTE).

 In this course, students are assigned readings and complete reflection papers on those readings, including how they would implement the concepts covered in their own teaching.
 Students are expected to come to class with an open mind and be prepared to discuss the readings with their peers.
 In addition, students are required to have their teaching observed once and to observe a peer once.
 To earn the CTE, students need to be observed three times and observe others three times (note: these additional observations do not need to be completed in the same quarter as 390X enrollment).